fsantiag/sonar-clojure/README.md

 `sonar.clojure.nvd.reportPath=target/nvd/dependency-check-report.json`

+#### Setting a timeout
+By default, sensors have a timeout value of 300 seconds.
+This value applies per sensor while they are executing.
+You can change the default value by setting the property `sonar.clojure.sensors.timeout` in the sonar-project.properties file.

 #### Debugging
 * SonarClojure is in its early days and therefore you might face problems when trying to run the plugin, especially because